 There’s a tendency to build over-complicated products in the technology world.
 Elegant, simple solutions for complex problems (like Why are my customers unsatisfied?) are difficult.
 They take time and effort, and we’re so frequently focused on shipping the minimum viable product that we end up with a half baked solution.

 “I didn’t have time to write a short letter so I wrote a long one instead”

 It’s a common issue in product development.
 Rob Hubbard, talking about the Art of Simple Design explains:

 “boiling something down and making it really simple to use takes time, thought and effort.
 It is far easier to design more than less.”

 Besides, once you do have a product launched, customers start requesting additional features, and you’re already complicated product becomes bloated beyond recognition.
 A simple solution that just works is very rare.

 This is why Customer Thermometer works the way it does.

 We’ve purposely kept our surveys quick and simple.
+A short and simple customer satisfaction survey will always get a higher response rate than a long, complex, bloated survey.
 Feedback images are embedded directly into the emails you’re already sending to customers, and it’s literally the most unobtrusive way you can ask for feedback.
 There’s no surprises or complicated setup steps.
 From the moment you start, you’ll get real, actionable feedback from your customers.
 None of it’s bogged down by meaningless data you won’t be able to use – just quick, simple feedback you can act on.

 The Harvard Business Review, amongst others, has noted that many of us “have long sought a research method that can capture customer reactions immediately, does not intrude into those reactions, minimizes bias, and can affordably be applied to customers in relatively large numbers.”
 In the quest for high response rates and unobtrusive methods, the simple microsurvey is on the rise.